 11. OTC calming medications

-My vet actually recommended an OTC calming medication called Zylkene by Vetoquinol.
-While it worked for several months it doesn’t help much.
+My vet recommended an OTC calming medication called Zylkene by Vetoquinol.
+While it worked for several months it doesn’t help much now.
 However, it may help your dog.
 It was very effective for months.
 However, these are capsules.
-So, I broke the pills open and mixed it with pumpkin to encourage Henry to eat it all.
+So, I broke the pills open and mixed them with pumpkin to encourage Henry to eat it all.
 That was a good trick.

 What helps with calming my dog’s anxiety?